 - Worthing Cycle Campaign

-- West Sussex County Council - Walking, Cycling and Horse Riding
+- West Sussex County Council - Cycling around West Sussex

 The Cycle Friendly Business Scheme is intended to make more businesses in Adur & Worthing cycle friendly and to encourage visitors to cycle in the area.

 Local businesses are encouraged to join the scheme; and with just five simple criteria, it's really easy:

 - Offer the use of a puncture repair kit (will be supplied by the scheme)